The HPRA provides information on this webpage related to COVID-19 and the regulation of medical devices.

 The standards are available for free download from the websites of CEN national members.

 Further information is available on the Commission website.

-24 March 2020 – Derogation based market access for non-CE marked medical devices for COVID-19
+24 March 2020 – Derogation based market access for non-CE marked medical devices and IVDs for COVID-19

 The HPRA has developed a process for the urgent assessment of applications to use non-CE marked medical devices in Ireland, in the context of the COVID-19 emergency.
 The HPRA assesses these devices to determine whether the provision of non-CE marked devices is in the interest of the protection of health.